dustinpfister/mf_canvas/README.md

 });
 ```

-### hiDraw
+### C.hiDraw(draw)

-A high order function that gives me the context, and canvas to play with when called for
+A high order function that gives me the context, and canvas to play with when called for.
+The method given will have the ctx, and canvas given to it by argument in (ctx,canvas) order, the this keyword will also ref the public API.

 ```js
 C.hiDraw(function (ctx, canvas) {